-- 1. Supply power to the mainboard using the three ATX connectors. - Connect the 20-pin power supply connector to ATX1 (connection is required). - Note: When the system is heavily loaded, you should install, at a minimum, an ATX power supply with a 300W capacity. - 2.
-Connect the CPU cooling fan cable to CPUFAN1. - 3.
-Connect the case cooling fan connector to CASFAN1.
+- 1. Supply power to the mainboard using the three ATX connectors (compliant with ATX 2.03 specifications). - Connect the 20-pin power supply connector to ATX1 (connection is required). - Connect the 6-pin Vcc/Vcc3 ATX power supply connector to ATX2 (connection is optional). - Connect the 2 x 2-pin +12 VDC ATX power supply connector to ATX3 (connection is required).

+Note: When the system is heavily loaded, you should install, at a minimum, an ATX12V power supply with a 300W capacity.

-- 4. Connect the auxiliary power supply cooling fan connector to PWRFAN1. - 5.
-See below for PANEL1 and LPANEL 1 pin descriptions.
+- 2. Connect the CPU cooling fan cable to CPUFAN1. - 3.
+Connect the case cooling fan connector to CASFAN1 - 4.
+Connect the auxiliary power supply cooling fan connector to PFAN1. - 5.
+See next page for PANEL1 and LPANEL 1pin descriptions.